brbjr1/LWC-PDF-Reader-with-Save/README.md

     </body>
 </apex:page>
 ```
-3. Create	a Lightning Component (aura component, at the time of this writing quick actions are not possible to create in LWC).
+3. Create a Lightning Component (aura component, at the time of this writing quick actions are not possible to create on LWC).
   - Open the Salesforce development console and click on File => New => Lightning Component
   ![alt text](https://github.com/brbjr1/LWC-PDF-Reader-with-Save/raw/master/images/Picture1.png "")
   - Enter a name (this is going to be used by our record action button)